CassivsGabriellis/crypto-vote-interface/README.md

 curl -X DELETE http://localhost:8080/v1/cryptovote/{id}
 ```

-Remember to replace `localhost:8080` with the actual address and port where your server is running.
+Remember to replace `localhost:8080` with the actual address and port you want your server to run.
 Additionally, for endpoints that require a request body (e.g., creating a cryptocurrency), make sure to provide valid JSON data in the `-d` parameter.